Blind Arizona Couple Fight For Accessibility Awareness

-And they’re advocating all the time with hundreds of letters and emails and call-outs on Twitter to companies and organizations.
-Darrell estimates they’re lucky if five percent of websites are built to be accessible by them, meaning they can be read by the text reader built into their phones.
+And they’re advocating all the time, with hundreds of letters and emails and call-outs on Twitter to companies and organizations.
+Darrell estimates they’re lucky if 5 percent of websites are built to be accessible by them, meaning they can be read by the text reader built into their phones.

 “Seriously, it’s crazy-making,” he said.

-Swiping through the KJZZ mobile app, he explained why it, too, doesn’t totally pass muster.
+Swiping through the KJZZ mobile app, Darrell explained why it, too, doesn’t totally pass muster.
 While he can stream live radio — and he does — other aspects of the app remain elusive.

 “I’ll just give you a quick demo right there,” he said, as the female voice from inside his phone read back, “Button!
 Button!”